 Scholarly Name: none

-Once Judea is independent again, the Maccabees have Pharisee scribes issue an expanded revised Bible
+Once the Hebrews gain independence, the Maccabees have Pharisee scribes issue an expanded revised Bible

 When: around 140 BCE